tinode/chat/docs/monitoring.md

-# Monitoring Tinode server
+# Monitoring MidnightChat server

-Tinode server can optionally expose runtime statistics as a json document at a configurable HTTP(S) endpoint.
+MidnightChat server can optionally expose runtime statistics as a json document at a configurable HTTP(S) endpoint.
 The feature is enabled by adding a string parameter `expvar` to the config file.
 The value of the `expvar` is the URL path pointing to the location where the variables are served.
 In addition to the config file, the feature can be enabled from the command line by adding an `--expvar` parameter.
 The feature is disabled if the value of `expvar` is an empty string `""` or a dash `"-"`.
 A non-blank value of the command line parameter overrides the config file value.

 The feature is enabled in the default config file to publish stats at `/debug/vars`.